pyx/fx/README.rst

 **TL;DR - YAGNI.**

-Inspired by `Haskell <http://www.haskell.org/>`_'s rich set of operators, this is an approach to coding higher-order functions with operators in `Python <http://www.python.org/>`_.
+Inspired by `Haskell <http://www.haskell.org/>`_'s rich set of operators, this is an approach to functional programming with operators in `Python <http://www.python.org/>`_.

   "It's fun...
 It's insane...
 It's insanely fun."